birdday/Git_Practice/README.md

 ------
 I'm modifiying my github files locally from terminal.
 Check using git status to see what there is too commit.
+We need to use the change linking it to our username/email.
+Try again.